animehunter123/animehunter123.github.io/src/MAINPAGE.md

 Welcome to my little notes page for random notes.

-This is just a mdbook of random notes that I may update if needed, for now it is intentionally minimal.
-(Credit to mdbook folks for awesome tool, not mine!)
+This is just a mdbook of random notes that I may update if needed, for now it is intentionally minimal. [(Credit to mdBook folks for awesome tool!)](https://rust-lang.github.io/mdBook/)

 Thanks for visiting, and please dont forget to support your community and donate to organizations like pancan (to help those sick with pancreatic cancer).